SaniyaKhullar/NetREm/README.md

 </table>
 </div>

 To view the cell-type-specific Protein-Protein Interactions (PPIs) that NetREm learned for this target gene $y$, please note that we can view the `B_interaction_df`.
+We predict that positive scores between predictors (e.g. $TF_1$ and $TF_2$ have a score of 0.856197) tend to imply potential cooperativity (e.g. cobinding) among them.
+Negative scores may suggest antagonistic activity between the TFs (e.g. $TF_1$ and $TF_5$ have a score of -2.315411), where these TFs may compete to regulate the $TG$ through biological mechanisms that may be investigated further through experiments.

 ```python
 netrem_demo.B_interaction_df